jeff-adkisson/swe-3313-fall-2025/project/README.md

 Make sure your requirements introduction is neatly integrated into the documentation from your Project Plan.
 At the end of the project, I should be able to find all of your material easily with links to the appropriate work without opening a dozen files in your repo.

-### Requirements Presentation
+### Requirements Loom Presentation

-After your requirements are complete and available in your team Github repo as an easy-to-read Markdown document, you will once again produce a 5 minute video presentation to your client (me) to give a high level review of your project focusing on requirements you consider highest priority, most interesting, highest risk, etc. *Do not just spend five minutes reading requirements.*
+After your requirements are complete and available in your team Github repo as easy-to-read Markdown documents, you will once again produce a 5 minute video presentation to your client (me) to give a high level review of your project focusing on requirements you consider highest priority, most interesting, highest risk, etc. *Do not just spend five minutes reading requirements.*

 Once again, the presentation is to simulate convincing your client that you are on the path to success, that you have carefully considered and are working to managing risk, and that your project is organized and carefully planned.
 I should feel happy and confident after watching your presentation that your team understands the project, is not missing anything and furthermore, is not adding anything that will increase the risk of failure.
 Like before, carefully plan your presentation and make it professional quality.